 4. Tell teens to have no relationships with anyone online (and to trust you in regards to online relationships.)

 5. Even if your teen doesn’t trust you anymore for reasons beyond your control, beg them to understand that advanced traffickers often use innocent vocabulary and non-sexual messaging to begin an online relationship.
+This is all in order to meet a teen in real life to abuse her or fully traffic her into sex-slavery.

 6. If you find your child was groomed, don’t be mad at your child.
 Your child was the victim, not the perpetrator.